DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 </ul>
 ```

-You can see like in JSX, I can use the built-in array map method on an Array like object to dynamically create markup.
+You can see like in JSX, I can use the built-in array map method on an Array-like object to dynamically create markup.

-Also notice interpolation is done via `{}` just like in JSX.
+Also, notice interpolation is done via `{}` just like in JSX.

 ## Difference between Astro components and JSX